OrkunAvci/Hacking/Shield/readme.md

 ---

-## Remote Netcat does not work.

-What's better is that `sysinfo` returns `Windows NT SHIELD 10.0 build 14393 (Windows Server 2016) i586` but the command line only accepts unix commands.

-It does not recognize Window commands.

----

 ## Next step is to exploit with a local binary.

 [Rotten Potato](https://github.com/ohpe/juicy-potato) exploit can be uploaded onto the server and we can try to run it.